Kokeshi

 2022

 This project is lead by architect Rieko Uchida to showcase Japanese crafts in Germany.
-The forum will bring together experts in the field of Japanese rooms, craftsmen and craftswomen in Osaka and Berlin, and will provide a forum for free discussion of ideas.
+The forum brings together experts in the field of Japanese rooms, craftsmen and craftswomen in Osaka and Berlin, and will provide a forum for free discussion of ideas.
 The forum will also discuss the presentation of prototypes to coincide with the Osaka-Kansai EXPO in 2025.

 EN website: http://project-utsuwa.com/